liabru/matter-js/README.md

 ### Gallery

-Some great projects using matter.js physics are
+See how others are using matter.js physics

 - [Les métamorphoses de Mr. Kalia](http://www.lab212.org/projects/les-metamorphoses-de-mr-kalia) by Lab212 for Google
 - [Pablo The Flamingo](http://pablotheflamingo.com/) by Nathan Gordon et al